dekglas/prism/README.md

 These integrations are product direction, not a claim of alpha availability.
 Each will be announced through a public release when it is ready to evaluate.

-## The story behind the name
+## The light behind Dekglas

-Dekglas is a stylized form of deck glass, inspired by the deck prisms shipbuilders set into a vessel’s deck to gather daylight and distribute it through the dark spaces below.
-These small, durable panes improved visibility, safety, and privacy below deck without opening enclosed compartments or relying on fire-lit lamps that could endanger the ship.
+Deck prisms, also known as deck glass, were set into a vessel’s deck by shipwrights to gather daylight and distribute it below.
+These durable panes improved visibility, safety, and privacy below deck entirely passively—without opening enclosed compartments or relying on firelight from torches or lanterns.

 Dekglas applies the same principle to infrastructure.
-State contains a detailed record of what a team operates, but that record often remains hidden inside object storage or another backend.
+State files contain a detailed record of what a team operates, but that record often remains hidden inside object storage or another backend.
 Dekglas brings it safely into view as a shared operational model—without exposing raw state, moving it beyond the environment you control, or introducing another system capable of changing your infrastructure.
 Observe with read-only access while leaving privacy and deployment controls intact.
+Dekglas collects no product-usage analytics and decrypts no protected secrets.

 ## Images and releases